Books & magazines

 Keen cooks can stock up on culinary literature, imported cookbooks and out-of-print recipes in the Books For Cooks larder.
 The rarest reads will confer instant credibility at any of Gertrude Street's fanciest eateries.

-Buy up big from the of art, craft and design titles in Artisan Books, then park yourself somewhere conspicuous so all eyes will be on your stunning selection.
 A climb to Metropolis Books in Curtin House is rewarded with a veritable world of art, graphic design, architecture, photography, fashion and textiles, popular culture, film, music and performing arts books.
 Keep climbing up to Rooftop Bar for maximum reading pleasures.